The Clowes Collection

 The late Alec Clowes, long-time president of The Clowes Fund, recalling his active involvement in the creation and design of the Clowes Pavilion, once said, "With a goal to recreate the original setting of the pictures at Westerley, we spent time replicating the study and drawing room—the two main rooms where art was displayed."
 He had a special affinity for the Clowes Pavilion because it was his first and most memorable experience as a Clowes Fund director.
 Alec had said the Fund "made sure to spend the time, money and effort necessary to create an interior to house the Collection rather than distribute art pieces around the museum."

 The Clowes Fund board of directors transferred ownership of the entire Collection to the IMA over a period of 23 years.
 The approximate value of pieces transferred to the IMA is nearly $55 million.
-In addition to the Collection, the Fund has contributed more than $8 million for construction and maintenance of the Clowes Pavilion (image to left), and an endowment to establish the Allen Whitehill Clowes Curatorial Fellowship.
+In addition to the Collection, the Fund has awarded more than $8.5 million for construction and maintenance of the Clowes Pavilion (image to left), and an endowment to establish the Allen Whitehill Clowes Curatorial Fellowship.
 In 2016, The Clowes Fund and the Allen Whitehill Clowes Charitable Foundation joined forces to meet the IMA's needs in terms of care and maintenance of "all things Clowes" at the museum.
+The two foundations co-chair the Clowes Collection Committee, which is a platform for information sharing and collaboration with Newfields.

 The Allen Whitehill Clowes Curatorial Fellowship